alpha-yadav/DSA/readme.md

 Remember to adapt the code to your specific tree representation and data structure.
 The examples provided illustrate the core concepts; you may need to adjust them based on your needs.

+#  Graph
+Please provide me with the data or equation you would like me to graph.
+I need information about what you want to graph before I can create a graph for you.
+For example, tell me:

+* **What kind of graph?** (Line graph, bar graph, scatter plot, pie chart, etc.)
+* **What are the variables?** (What are you plotting on the x-axis and y-axis?)
+* **What is the data?** (Give me the numbers or values.)
+This could be a table of values, a list of points, or an equation.

+Once I have this information, I can help you.